 Breast milk storage containers

-In What are the LLLI guidelines for storing my pumped milk?
-LLLI suggests avoiding the dangers of plastic altogether by using glass storage vessels.
+Some parents choose to avoid the potential dangers of plastic altogether by using glass storage vessels.
 If freezing glass, use special glass containers designed to withstand freezing, leave space for expansion and thaw milk slowly e.g. overnight in a refrigerator.

 If using plastic storage bags, use those that are strong and sturdy and specifically made for storing breast milk.
 Take care the bags of milk are in a suitable container and can’t get punctured by other food packages.
 As with the hard sided containers, leave space for expansion and squeeze air out of the top of the bag before sealing.